Childhood and Education Journey of Ronald R. Van Stockum in Timeline

 An overview of the childhood and early education of Ronald R. Van Stockum, highlighting the experiences that shaped the journey.

 Ronald Reginald Van Stockum was a highly decorated Brigadier General in the United States Marine Corps.
 He served in the Bougainville, Guam, and Iwo Jima campaigns during World War II.
-Van Stockum is most recognized for his leadership roles, including Director of the Marine Corps Reserve and Commanding General of the Fleet Marine Force, Pacific (Forward) in Okinawa during the Vietnam War.
+Later in his career, he served as the Director of the Marine Corps Reserve.
+He is particularly remembered for his role as the Commanding General of the Fleet Marine Force, Pacific (Forward) on Okinawa during the Vietnam War era.

 July 1, 1916: Death of Reginald George Bareham

-On July 1, 1916, Reginald George Bareham, Ronald's father, was killed in action while serving in the British Army during the Battle of the Somme.
+On July 1, 1916, Reginald George Bareham, Ronald Van Stockum's father, was killed in action while serving as a sergeant with the British Army during the Battle of the Somme.
+He died a week after his 22nd birthday and a week before his son Ronald was born.

-On July 8, 1916, Ronald Reginald Van Stockum was born in Newton, Cambridgeshire, England.
+On July 8, 1916, Ronald Reginald Van Stockum was born as Ronald Reginald Bareham in Newton, Cambridgeshire, England, to Reginald George Bareham and Florence Rosetta Freestone.

-In early 1918, Ronald's mother, Florence, joined the newly established Women's Royal Air Force (WRAF) and served as an ambulance driver.
+In early 1918, Florence, Ronald's mother, joined the newly established Women's Royal Air Force (WRAF) and served as an ambulance driver until a few months after the end of World War I, when the WRAF was deactivated.

 May 20, 1920: Marriage of Florence and Anton

-On May 20, 1920, Florence married Anton, which allowed her and Ronald to enter the United States.
+On May 20, 1920, Florence, Ronald's mother, married Anton, which allowed her and Ronald to enter the United States.
 Ronald was later adopted by Anton and renamed Van Stockum.

 June 1937: Graduation from the University of Washington

-In June 1937, Ronald Van Stockum graduated from the University of Washington in Seattle with a bachelor's degree and was commissioned as a second lieutenant in the Marine Corps after completing the ROTC course.
+In June 1937, Ronald Van Stockum graduated from the University of Washington in Seattle with a bachelor's degree, after completing the ROTC course and receiving a commission as a second lieutenant in the Marine Corps.
+He was also active on the YMCA student board.

 August 4, 1937: Assignment to the Basic School